Science Kits: 6-8th Grade

 North Carolina State Standards

-6.L.1 Understand the structures, processes, and behaviors of plants that enable them to survive and reproduce.
+LS.6.1 Understand the structures, processes, and behaviors of plants that enable them to survive and reproduce.

 Click Here for Earth’s Crust Teacher Resources